Wamy-Dev/Rakun/README.md

 # Piracy
 Yes, of course, this is all built around piracy and made for it. **As a reminder, this site will never host any content other than just links, so it will never be taken down for piracy for any reason, and as it is open-source, anybody could start their own site using the same principals if they wanted.**

+# This is great!
+Is there anything else like this?
+Yes!
+I have also made [Rezi](https://rezi.one) another piracy oriented search engine for specifically pirated games.
+You can view the GitHub [here](https://github.com/wamy-dev/reziwebsite).
+Both search engine sites have fantastic API's and sites, and are aimed at people who are just starting their piracy journey and want to find the best sources quick.

 #